Niffery/Cross-Language-Interoperation/call_c_from_java/README.txt

 How to use:

-Download CS261_ImageBlur.apk to your Android and install
+Download CS261_ImageBlur.apk to your Android phone and install

 Move seek bar to change radius